 Below is an example cropped from a frame taken with a EOS 10D using 50mm f1.8 lens at f1.8 and focused manually on the single vertical line.
 Focus distance was about 0.45m (I have the Mark I version of this lens which has a focus scale, the newer Mark II version does not).

 This image displays accurate focus.
 The "1", "2" and "3" characters are pretty much equally blurred both in front of and behind the focus line.
 There's maybe a very slight bias towards the front, but on the next manual focus shot you might see an equal bias towards the rear.
 There's nothing wrong with the manual focus of this this camera or lens.
 The lines are spaced at 2mm intervals.
-1, 2 and 3 represent 1cn.
+1, 2 and 3 represent 1cm.
 2cm and 3cm distances in front of and behind the focus line.
 Note that at longer focus distances the DOF is not symmetrical about the focus point and you should see slightly more DOF behind the point of focus than in front of it.
 The important thing is that the lines at the zero position (at which you focus) are the sharpest.

 The next shot shows the same view, but taken using autofocus.